LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 Write CI Script
 ---------------

-The first step is to provide a CI script.
+The first step is to prepare a CI script that will be called using the ``JOB_CMD`` variable in the CI.
 Once you have that script, you are ready to move on to the CI setup.

 Core CI implementation
 ----------------------